englander/replication_closures/README.md

 After running 4. make_rddf.R, you will have created the data necessary to create all tables, Figures 1-7, Figures A1-A11, Figures B1-B2, Figures C1-C2, and Figure E1.
 After running 5. make_fleetthere_selfthere.R, you will have created the data necessary to create Figures 8 and 9.
 Figure A12 requires running 6. make_actualclosure_regressioncontrol.R, and Figure A13 requires running 6. make_actualclosure_regressioncontrol.R and 7. make_data_figA13.R.

 Note that 7. make_data_figA13.R requires 64 hours with 14 cores.
-The other scripts are much faster.
+The combined runtime of all other make_data scripts is five hours.
 I provide output from all make_data scripts in Output/Data folder.
 So if you want to skip the data preparation stage, and go right to reproducing tables and figures, you may do so.
+The only exception is Figure A12.
+Due to the size of the data used to create Figure A12, you must run 6. make_actualclosure_regressioncontrol.R on your machine to create Output/TempData/actualclosure_regressioncontrol.Rdata.
+Because of data provided in Output/Data folder, you could run 6. make_actualclosure_regressioncontrol.R without running the preceding make_data scripts.

 ### Analysis